sgaraicoa/gosu-tutorial/README.md

 ![turtle ruby gif](https://i.gyazo.com/cbbe7815f9d5216c11c9e6ae389086a9.gif)

 Look at that, guys!
 We've managed to create a Gosu Window, a background image, and two moveable images, and all in 120 lines of code.
 This just reinforces the fact that Gosu is a lightweight engine that, in conjuction with the efficiency and speed of Ruby, makes it easy for programmers to render a simple game or app.
-Thank you
+Thank you for reading our tutorial!